 Save on flight tickets with a multi-city flight booking to Korea

 In this itinerary, you’ll be visiting three cities spread across South Korea, starting in Busan and ending in Seoul.
 To visit Jeju Island, flights would be necessary.

 It’s a mistake to think that buying return tickets to Seoul plus the additional connection flights in between would cost less than buying single flights.
 On the contrary, you might just waste time and money.

 Try out our multi-city search – a fantastic way to find, compare and book all the tickets you need at one go.
 Simply input the locations and dates according to your trip plan and pick the best option for your epic Korea trip.

 Here’s an example of the option you’ll receive while doing a multi-city flight search for this 9D8N Korea itinerary from Kuala Lumpur → Busan → Jeju Island → Seoul → Kuala Lumpur*:

-Thinking of travelling to Korea this 2019?
+Thinking of travelling to Korea?
 You wouldn’t want to miss these KL to Korea flight deals with fares to Busan, Jeju, and Seoul.
 See you there!